Everest Three Passes Trek

 In addition to these things, the trekkers must prepare other essentials.
 In addition to buying or renting them from Thamel, Kathmandu, Nepal, you can also bring them from your home country.

-The essential packing list for EBC with the 3 Pass Hike includes:
+The essential packing list includes the following:

 Clothing